samratcoding/Go_Notes/README.md

 - Design Patterns:
 - - Factory, Singleton, and Adapter in Go.

-### 11. Threading, Basic Request, Data Scrapping etc
+### 12. Threading/goroutine, Basic Request, Data Scrapping etc
 - Threading:
 - - Using goroutines for lightweight concurrency.
 - - Synchronization with sync.WaitGroup and sync.Mutex.